MaxiBoether/strategic-routing/router/README.md

 ## Description
 This C++ project offers a framework for research projects regarding (strategic) routing algorithms.
 It is the result of our work on our ATMOS paper (doi:
+10.4230/OASIcs.ATMOS.2020.10), our GECCO paper (doi: 10.1145/3449639.3459307)
-10.4230/OASIcs.ATMOS.2020.10) as well as several bachelor theses at the chair for Algorithm Engineering at the Hasso Plattner Insitute in Potsdam.
-For the remainder of this readme, we assume familiarity with the ATMOS paper.
+as well as several bachelor theses at the chair for Algorithm Engineering at the Hasso Plattner Insitute in Potsdam.
+For the remainder of this readme, we assume familiarity with the ATMOS and GECCO paper.

 ## Project Structure

-The repository contains the outer routing framework as well as the implementation of our algorithms solving the SAP problem.
+The repository contains the outer routing framework as well as the implementation of our algorithms.
 You find all implementations in the `src` folder.
 The subdirectory `core` contains the core router framework, responsible for input/output/general datatypes.
 The other subdirectores are for each routing submodule ("strategy").
-In this repository, you will only find the `ssotd` strategy, which solves the SAP problem.
-For example, we also implemented other evolutionary algorithms solving SAP, which define a different strategy.
-Strategies can have different variants (e.g.
+In this repository, you will find the `ssotd` strategy, which solves the SAP problem (ATMOS paper), as well as the `ea` strategy, solving the Multiple Routes problem (GECCO paper) Strategies can have different variants (e.g. 1D-SAP); however, currently, only `ssotd` has different variants.
-1D-SAP).
 Hence, if you want to solve your own routing problem within this framework, start with adding a new strategy.

 All used libraries are found in `lib`.
 After compiling the project, you can find the results in `build`.
 All header files should be in `include`.

-Please note that due to historic reasons, the naming of problems/algorithms in the sourcecode differs to the naming in the paper. `SSOTD` maps to the `SAP` problem in general.
+Please note that due to historic reasons, the naming of problems/algorithms in the sourcecode differs to the naming in the ATMOS paper. `SSOTD` maps to the `SAP` problem in general.
 The `fulldisjoint` variant maps to `D-SAP`, the `newnodisjoint` variant maps to `SAP`, and the `newonedisjoint` variant maps to `1D-SAP`.
 If the `new` prefix on the variants is missing, that indicates the